 4. Automate your monthly savings

 The best way to ensure that you stick with your monthly savings goal is to automate it.
-Set up an automatic transfer every month from your checking account to your savings account, so you never even have to think about it.
+Set up automatic transfers every month from your checking account to your savings account, so you never even have to think about it.

 5. Continue to monitor your progress